ballerina-platform/module-ballerina-sql/sql-ballerina/Module.md

-## Module Overview
+## Overview

 This module provides the common interface and functionality to interact with a database.
 The corresponding database clients can be created by using specific database modules such as `MySQL` or using the Java Database Connectivity module `JDBC`.

 ### List of Database Modules
-1. JDBC (Java Database Connectivity) Module
-This module can be used to connect with any database by simply providing the JDBC URL and the other related properties.
+Ballerina now has [JDBC module](https://ballerina.io/learn/api-docs/ballerina/#/jdbc) as the generic db connector module to connect with any relational database by simply providing the JDBC URL and the other related properties.
-For more details, see the [JDBC module](https://ballerina.io/learn/api-docs/ballerina/#/jdbc).

-2. MySQL Module
-This module is specially designed to work with a MySQL database and allows to access the functionality provided by MySQL 8.0.x onwards.
-For more details, see the [MySQL module](https://ballerina.io/learn/api-docs/ballerina/#/mysql).
+Ballerina also provides specially designed various database specific db connectors, so that you can work with different databases, and you are allowed to access their db specific functionalities.

 ### Client